azuline/blossom/README.md

 We've adopted a pattern inside `backend/` and `frontend/` that splits packages into multiple second-level directories.

-- `foundation/` contains application-agnostic libraries and tools that support and improve product development.
-This directory contains the developer platform.
+- `foundation/` contains platform libraries and tools.
+This is named `foundation` instead of `platform` because `platform` is a Python standard library.
 - `product/` contains the product's user-facing application.
 - `codegen/` contains the outputs of codegen tooling.

-We believe that this models the [product and platform split](https://newsletter.pragmaticengineer.com/p/the-platform-and-program-split-at) more explicitly and makes the platform's boundaries clearer and easier to maintain.
-This is named foundation instead of platform because Python has a standard library module named `platform` (crying).

 Within each second-level directory live packages.
-All packages contain READMEs that document their purpose, context, and usage.
-Though I'm a little lazy with this so it's not so good right now.
+Each package contains a README that document its purpose, context, and usage.

 So the directory structure is three-tiered: `service type -> app/foundation -> package`.